gabripo/moneyshow/README.md

 python manage.py migrate
 ```

-### 6. Start the Development Server
+### 6. Start the Django Server
 ```bash
 python manage.py runserver
 ```

+## Usage

-### 7. Search for a stock by symbol
+### 1. Search for a stock by symbol

 Insert the symbol (ticker) of the stock, then click on "Visualize Stock" to fetch and visualize its data 📈.

+You can zoom in the generated graph and reset the zoom with the "Reset Zoom" button above it.

-### 8. (Optional) Predict stock prices
+### 2. Predict stock prices

 Select a prediction method from the dropdown menu, then click on "Predict" 🔮.

-Open your browser and navigate to http://127.0.0.1:8000 to access the application.

 ## For the developers
 Checkout the repo, open it with Visual Studio Code: debug configurations are there.